• Increased brake pedal effort

 • Avoid overloading the vehicle.

-Check with the manufacturer for warranty coverage on suspension components.
+Check with your vehicle manufacturer for warranty coverage on brake system components.

 Q: Can I drive with a C0592 code?

-A: It's not recommended to drive for long periods with this code as it can affect ride quality and safety.
+A: It's not recommended to drive with this code as it affects the braking system, which is crucial for safety.

 Q: How can I reset the C0592 code?

-A: You can use an OBD-II scanner to clear the code, but it's important to fix the underlying issue first.
+A: After repairs, use an OBD-II scanner to clear the code from the vehicle's control module.